stude1/multiples/README.md

 python multiples.py <input_file> <output_file>
 ```

-Input needs to be a text file with lines having three integers:
+Input needs to be a text file with lines having three integers, each separated by a single space:
 ```
 A B Goal
 ```